 GMS is pleased to offer executive coaching in partnership with EdFuel, a national education nonprofit that works with districts, charter schools, and nonprofit organizations to increase their capacity and effectiveness by maximizing their talent systems, structures, and employee performance.
 Through a matching process, executive directors, principals, and assistant principals are able to select a coach from an experienced pool of national and local individuals.
 Coaches provide participants personalized guidance to help them build leadership and team management skills and develop the competencies necessary for success in their current positions while preparing them for potential future responsibilities or changes.

 Through a partnership with two experienced consultants, CharterSource and Eklund Consulting, GMS provides in-depth and customized planning, training, and coaching to improve school governance.
 Boards conduct a self-assessment, identify needs and priorities, develop clear annual goals and work plans, and then effectively implement those plans with expert support and guidance.
 Participants may be a charter school board, independent school board, or district school “site council” (if it has strategic and oversight responsibilities).

 For information about the Executive Coaching and Board Development programs, please contact Morgan Brown at firstname.lastname@example.org.
-For information about ANet and Relay, please contact Cay Kimbrell, Director of Talent at Minnesota Comeback, at email@example.com.
+For information about ANet, Relay, TNTP Instructional Culture Insight Survey, the Bench Program, or the New Leaders Principal Institute please contact Cay Kimbrell, Director of Talent at Minnesota Comeback, at email@example.com.